yanxinyanxin/jokes/Kids/content.md

 Q: Why do bicycles fall over?
 A: They are two tired.

-Q: How does teh ocean say hello?
+Q: How does the ocean say hello?
 A: It waves.